MOBATSim/MOBATSim/README.md

 <a name="releasenotes"></a>
 ## Release Notes - Version 2.0

-* New ways to visualize your driving scenario: **Unreal Engine 4** support via **DrivingScenarioDesigner App**, **Bird's Eye View**.
+* New ways to visualize your driving scenario: **Unreal Engine 4** support via **Driving Scenario Designer App** and **Bird's-Eye Scope** options added.
-* New vehicle **kinematic bicycle models** from the **Automated Driving Toolbox library**.
+* New vehicle **kinematic bicycle models**.
 * A more detailed road structure with actual units as meters and double lane roads.
 * New lateral controllers are easily chosen using a variant subsystem: **Stanley lateral controller** and **Pure Pursuit lateral controller** with lane-changing capabilities.
 * Implementation of the **Frenet Coordinate system** for local trajectory planning and optimal trajectory generation for maneuvers.
 * Implementation of **lane-changing maneuver** on double lane roads.
 * An improved coding structure using superclasses, name-value pairs to also enhance the flexibility of MOBATSim and also code optimization using vectorizations and memory preallocations to increase the performance.
 * Detailed documentation for the people who are interested and would like to understand and contribute to MOBATSim
-* Bonus content: **3D Animation World** with the new Dinosaur Park.
+* Bonus content: **3D Animation World** with new dinosaurs.

 ## Known Issues and Bugs

-* Vehicles are not allowed to start or finish on the intersection points to avoid congestion.
+* Vehicles are not allowed to choose any node inside or around the intersection as starting or destination points.
-* **Bird's Eye View** or **DrivingScenarioDesigner APP** might work slowly because of the size of the road network.
+* **Bird's-Eye Scope** or **Driving Scenario Designer App** might work slowly because of the size of the road network.
-* Some road merges do not have safety guarantees which means that a vehicle just merging another road at the same time with another vehicle or there is a stopping vehicle at the merging point of the joining road may cause collisions.
+* Some road merges do not have safety guarantees which means that collisions may happen if two vehicles join at the same time.
 * Changing the default sample time value of `0.02` or playing with different **Simulink Solver** options other than `auto` may cause unexpected behavior.

 <a name="gettingstarted"></a>
 ## Getting Started

 MOBATSim has a project file that includes the Simulink files and their paths.
 The project can be opened by double-clicking on `MOBATSim.prj` and a GUI will appear, which can be used to start the simulation.
 Simply click on `Start Simulation` and wait for the simulation to start.

-First it would be best if you [fork the MOBATSim repository](https://github.com/MOBATSim/MOBATSim/fork) and then **clone** it to your computer.
 After opening the **MOBATSim** folder please refer to the live script file `GettingStarted.mlx` for more detailed documentation.